huggingface/dell-ai/examples/cli-getting-started.md

 # Example with short flags
 dell-ai snippets get -m meta-llama/Llama-4-Maverick-17B-128E-Instruct -p xe9680-nvidia-h200 -e kubernetes -g 8 -r 1
 ```

+**Note:** When generating deployment snippets, the CLI automatically checks if you have access to the specified model.
+If the model is gated and you don't have permission, you'll need to request access on the Hugging Face Hub before proceeding.

 ## Common Options